-I know that people re-post these journals with good intentions, trying to warn people about this supposed hacker, but what you're actually doing is just spreading fear, which is, I'm pretty sure, what the person who started this rumor wants.
+I know people re-post these journals with good intentions, trying to warn others about this supposed hacker, but... sorry to tell you, you're doing more harm than good if you do it.

 - Be sure to have a strong password!
 It's more important than you think.
 Don't use a simple, easy to guess password.
-Don't use words related to you, like the name of your dog, your own name, the city you live in, or the names of your OTP, etc. Those can be easily guessed by people who know you.
-Use caps, numbers and symbols and try to avoid obvious combinations like "abc", "asdf" or "123456".
+Don't use words related to you, like the name of your dog, your own name, the city you live in, your OTP, etc. Those can be easily guessed by people who know you.
+Use a combination of caps, numbers and symbols and try to avoid obvious combinations like "abc", "asdf" or "12345".

 - Change your password once in a while.
 If you notice a strange activity in your account go and change your password immediatly.

 - Don't leave your account logged in in public places, if you go to a public library or cafe be sure to uncheck options like "Remember my password" and the like.
 Sometimes the browser itself asks you if you want it to remember the password.
 Say NO. And when you're done, be sure to log out.

 - Don't give your password to anyone.
 I know you might have friends you think you can trust or a boyfriend/girlfriend you really love, but you can never know.

 - Remember that DA will never ask for your password via email or note, if you receive a notice from an allegedly deviantart email account or an "admin" asking for your password, it's definitely fake because DA will NEVER ask for your password.
 (And every email account from DA will come from @deviantart.com, NEVER from hotmail or Gmail or any other, also you can identify DA admins by their symbol

 , if they don't have this symbol, they're NOT an admin)